yaffawijaya/PySpark-Connect-with-MySQL-Database/README.md

 ## Spark Jar Configuration Path
 `cd /usr/share/java/ && pwd && ls && cd ~/`
-copy the path and copy the mysql-connector-j-{version}.jar, and save to note
+copy the path and copy the mysql-connector-j-{version}.jar, and save to note with this format: `/usr/share/java/mysql-connector-j-{version}.jar`

 ## Install MySQL
 - **MySQL Installation Guide:** [How to Install MySQL on Ubuntu 22.04](https://phoenixnap.com/kb/install-mysql-ubuntu-22-04)